What is PRP?

 PLATELET RICH PLASMA (PRP)

-Platelet Rich Plasma therapy (PRP) is a ground breaking non-operative treatment option that relieves pain by naturally promoting long lasting healing of musculoskeletal conditions.
+Platelet Rich Plasma therapy (PRP) is a ground-breaking, non-operative treatment option that relieves pain by naturally promoting long-lasting healing of musculoskeletal conditions.
 The acronym PRP has most recently been featured in the news with the rising popularity of the treatment among professional athletes, recreational athletes, and highly functional individuals.
 Many have attributed PRP injections, particularly for athletic injuries, with enabling them to return back to regular activities and competition with minimal to no pain at all.
 This rapidly emerging technique shows very promising potential for many conditions such as arthritis, tendonitis, and ligament sprains and tears.

 WHAT IS PRP (PLATELET RICH PLASMA)?

-Platelet rich plasma, commonly referred to as “PRP”, is human blood that is spun down and separated producing a concentration of platelets above normal values.
+PRP is human blood that is spun down and separated producing a concentration of platelets above normal values.
 Platelets are the clotting cells of our blood, but they also have great potential in enhancing healing of muscle, tendon, and ligaments.
 Studies suggest that growth factors released by platelets recruit reparative cells, may augment tissue repair, and accelerate soft tissue healing.